UMD-UAS-Test-Site/VR_Drones/README.md

 # VR_Drones
 VR Application made with Unity to aggregate video data from a swarm of drones

-For Users:
+## For Users:
-This application requires a installation of VLC Media Player and MCR 9.2 It is intended for use on a Windows computer although with a version of Matlab Compiler, it should be runable on UNIX systems
+This application requires an installation of VLC Media Player and MCR 9.2 It is intended for use on a Windows computer although with a version of Matlab Compiler, it should be runable on UNIX systems
 It can be run from the git bash shell
 In order to run this application please edit the config.txt to include all the requried fields windows-location is the Windows path to the main directory of the application Please specify paths as C:/path/to/location main-location is the bash path to the same directory